-The Multi-Asset Portfolio Funds invest in a wide range of assets.
-Investing in a range of assets increases the diversification of each Multi-Asset Portfolio Fund.
+The MAPS funds invest in a wide range of assets.
+Investing in a range of assets increases the diversification of each MAPS Fund.
 We recommend that you spread out your investment across different asset classes by not putting all your 'eggs in one basket' and these funds allow you to do just that.
 Investing in a wide range of assets and asset classes helps to reduce the volatility of the fund, which is a measure of the extent the fund value moves up and down.

-We outline and explain the assets that are available in these funds.
+We outline and explain the assets that are available in these funds across the page.
 The split across each of the asset classes affects the risk rating of your fund.

 ILIM will continually monitor and review these assets and may change them over time.
-Each of the five funds will invest in different mixes of the range of assets described below.
-For the actual Multi-Asset Portfolio Fund mix, see the latest factsheets at irishlife.ie.
+Each of the three funds will invest in different mixes of the range of assets described across the page.
+For the actual Multi-Asset Portfolio Fund mix, see the latest factsheets at smartinvest.irishlife.ie/fund-fact-sheets.